The one simple tell that reveals Fox News’s Seuss obsession for what it is

 When discussing the books, the network generally only shows their covers, as below.

 The images did appear on air once, as far as we can determine.
-For about a minute of Martha McCallum’s show on Tuesday, the images were shown to the audience.
-McCallum asked Fox News contributor Leo Terrell, who is Black, to offer his thoughts on them, noting that “some people find them offensive, stereotypical.”
+For about a minute of Martha MacCallum’s show on Tuesday, the images were shown to the audience.
+MacCallum asked Fox News contributor Leo Terrell, who is Black, to offer his thoughts on them, noting that “some people find them offensive, stereotypical.”

 “Those images reflect the time in which the books were written, in the 20s and the 30s,” Terrell replied.
 “I am not offended by those pictures because it talks about the evolution of this country and how we are now.
 What those books reflected was a sign of the times.”